Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## Applied Energistics
 - RotaryCraft shaft power is about 4x more effective than RF for powering AE systems (yes, the energy acceptor accepts shaft power)
-- Applied Energistics requirs about 4x more power than typical.
+- Applied Energistics requires about 4x more power than typical.
 - Recipes generally require steel or steel plates instead of iron

 ## Better Sleeping